-Major projects include:
+Major projects of the School include:

-Irish Script on Screen (ISOS), making hundreds of manuscripts freely available online
+- Irish Script on Screen (ISOS), making hundreds of manuscripts freely available online

-The Bibliography of Irish Linguistics and Literature, listing thousands of publications relevant to Celtic Studies
+- The Bibliography of Irish Linguistics and Literature, listing thousands of publications relevant to Celtic Studies